GramBezEndu/Split-Or-Steal-Bot/README.md

 <h2>Description:</h2>

 Fast bot for "Split or Steal" game.
 The game doesn't need to be on foreground window.
-Tested and created on <b>1.5.1.</b> version of the game.
+Tested and created on <b>1.5.1</b> version of the game.
 Currently always splitting.

-<h2>Status:</h2>
+<h2>Status: Project closed</h2>

-Project closed.
-I'm not planning to make any updates (unless I change my mind).
-If you want to make it undetected, then there's a lot of work to do.
+Nobody plays the game anymore.
+The cheat will also not work without changes due to multiple game updates.

 <h2>Videos:</h2>